-Serbia: Energy minister claim no power restrictions planed, import of electricity and coal as alternative7.
-August 2014. / News Serbia Energy
+Serbia: Energy minister claim no power restrictions planed, import of electricity and coal as alternative, News Serbia Energy

 Energy Minister Aleksandar Antic said that about 80 percent of the required coal would be surely provided for thermal power plants in Serbia for the winter.
 Antic said that the government was considering all possible options, including electricity to coalimports, “but the cuts are not an option.”